Christmas in Barcelona by JetSettingFools.com

 View looking up at the Barcelona Cathedral Ceiling, Spain

 It wouldn’t be a Barcelona, Spain Christmas without visiting the two most famous churches: La Catedral and La Sagrada Familia.
-These incredible structures (like so much of Barcelona) have two distinct styles of architecture: European Gothic (La Catedral) and Modernism (La Sagrada Familia, by Antoni Gaudi).
+These incredible structures have two distinct styles of architecture: European Gothic (La Catedral) and Modernism (La Sagrada Familia, by Antoni Gaudi).

 La Catedral